-Survival rates: In the tables presenting survival estimates, the magnitude of the standard error is given as a clue to the reliability of a given rate: the greater the standard error, the less reliable the rate.
-In addition, if there were fewer than 25 diagnoses in the first interval of the life table constructed to calculate survival, or if all cases became lost to follow-up within an interval, a validsurvival estimate could not be calculated, as is noted in the table footnotes.
+Survival rates: In the tables presenting survival estimates, the magnitude of the standard error is given as a measure of the reliability of a given rate: the greater the standard error, the more uncertainty associated with the estimated rate.
+In addition, if there were fewer than 25 diagnoses in the first interval of the life table constructed to calculate survival, or if all cases became lost to follow-up within an interval, a valid survival estimate could not be calculated, as is noted in the table footnotes.